lechiffre1/Legal-Assistant/README.md

 # Jasper's Legal-Assistant
-Completed as my Capstone project for the 5 day intensive Google/Kaggle GenAI for Developers course in Q1 2025 An AI-powered tool designed to assist legal professionals in Kenya with case summarization, legal research, and document drafting.
+Completed as my Capstone project for the 5 day intensive Google/Kaggle GenAI for Developers course in Q1 2025.

+This is an AI-powered tool designed to assist legal professionals in Kenya with case summarization, legal research, and document drafting.
 This project is a capstone from Google and Kaggle's 5-day GenAI course for developers, leveraging advanced AI technologies to support Kenyan legal practice.

 ## Features